concordion/concordion-markdown-extension/README.md

 # Concordion Markdown

-This extension is in development, and the syntax is likely to change as we continue to evolve it.
+__Note:__ This extension is in development, and the syntax may change as we continue to evolve it.

 ## Philosophy
 [Markdown](https://daringfireball.net/projects/markdown/) provides an easy-to-read and easy-to-write syntax for converting plain text to structured XHTML.

 This Concordion Markdown extension allows you to write your [Concordion](http://concordion.org/) specification in the Markdown format, converting the Markdown to XHTML at runtime and running the resultant XHTML as a Concordion specification.

+The following assumes that you already understand Concordion.
+If not, please visit the [Concordion tutorial](http://concordion.org/Tutorial.html).

 ### Use of inline links